Aether-Tools/CustomizePlus/README.md

 Most of the things should be self-explanatory, if you do need help you can join the [XIV Tools Discord](https://discord.gg/KvGJCCnG8t) and ask in the appropriate channel.

 ### How do I report a bug in Customize+ or leave a suggestion?
-GitHub issues is the primary place for posting bugs and suggestions related to Customize+. **But!** First we ask you join [XIV Tools Discord](https://discord.gg/KvGJCCnG8t) and consult our help team about your issue first.
+GitHub issues is the primary place for posting bugs and suggestions related to Customize+. **But!** First we ask you join [Aetherworks Discord](https://discord.gg/KvGJCCnG8t) and consult our help team about your issue first.
 It's highly likely that you are not experiencing a bug in Customize+.

 ### When will Customize+ be updated?
 This plugin is being worked on when developers have free time and have a desire to do so, therefore update schedule does not exist.
 Real life and paid employment take priority over this project.